bolomcs50/Montezuma/README.md

 * [XBoard](https://www.gnu.org/software/xboard/)

 ## Current state and Future development
-The engine can now beat fairly experienced players at least in selected time controls.
+The engine can sometimes beat fairly experienced players at least in selected time controls.

 Among others, these features will be considered for implementation, in no particular order:
 * Support for opening books